-- My family (considered as a collective unit) comes from Kuala Lumpur. - The audience (considered as individuals) were clamouring for more songs but the singer left the stage. - The Committee is ready to present its findings this afternoon.
+- My family (considered as a collective unit) comes from Kuala Lumpur. - The audience (considered as individuals) were clamouring for more songs but the singer left the stage. - The Committee is ready to present its findings this afternoon

-A point to note is that American English almost always treats collective nouns as singular, hence a singular verb is used with it.
+A point to note is that American English almost always treats collective nouns as singular, hence it prefers using singular verbs with these nouns.